holguinj/puppet-docs/source/background/ssl/tls_ssl.markdown

 > * The concepts in this article are necessary for understanding the next article in the series, [What is HTTPS][https].

-TLS is a protocol that uses an X.509 PKI to create secure and authenticated channels of network communication.
-SSL is an older version of that same protocol, which is still in widespread use.
+TLS ("transport layer security") is a protocol that uses an X.509 PKI to create secure and authenticated channels of network communication.
+SSL ("secure socket layer") is an older version of that same protocol, which is still in widespread use.

 > A Note on Names
 > -----